markentingh/On-C-Sharp-Design-Patterns/README.md

 ### 6. Delegates
 I've used LINQ for a long time without fully understanding how powerful lambda expressions were.
 Now, I am able to develop my own libraries that utilize functional programming techniques (and so can you!).

-### 7. Parellel Threads
+### 7. Multi-threading Techniques
 This is an important topic since it allows me to write optimized code that can take full advantage of my CPU.
-I have discussed `Parellel.For` & `Parellel.ForEach`, `System.Threading` along with `async` and `await`, and have given examples on how to properly use them in many different use cases.
+I have discussed `Parellel.For` & `Parellel.ForEach`, `System.Threading` along with `async`, `await` & `Task`, and have given examples on how to properly use them in many different use cases.

 ### 8. Sorting & Filtering
 There are many types of sorting & filtering algorithms that can save many resources and processing time (usually measured in milliseconds).
 The algorithms I talk about have been implemented in many other languages other than C#, but I have either found a working example in C#, or translated it myself.